 Dict

 Dictionaries can be thought of as a collection of key-value pairs or a named list of items.
-It used to be unordered, but recent Python versions ensure that the insertion order is maintained.
+It used to be unordered, but Python now ensures that the insertion order is maintained.
 See this tutorial for a more detailed discussion on dict usage.

 Initialization and accessing elements